Yamaha YZF600R Thundercat – Great Bike, Lousy Name

 I have found Michelin Pilot tyres suit it well, but I was impressed with Maxxis Supersports when I used those.

 Build quality is excellent and the this born out by the condition of my example after 26 years on UK roads.
 When I clean the thing the paint is deep and lustrous.
 There is some evidence of the finish going on the engine cases, but a morning with wet and dry and a rattle can of silver paint will soon sort that.
 All the electrics still work perfectly and it always fires up easily.
 Reliability has been perfect.
 Even the OE battery lasted 20 years.
-All the bulbs are even original.
+Even all the bulbs are original.

 Dig out a decent example and don’t look back